rahul-kewat/rahulkewat.io/docs/best-tools/invoicing-payments.md

-# Time Tracking Tools
+# Invoicing Payments Tools

-Here are some of the best Time Tracking tools for freelancers:
+Here are some of the best Invoicing Payments tools for freelancers:

 <div class="clickable-box-grid">